skyrockprojects/music-popping-pop/README.md

-# music-tech-programming with Ableton Live, Max MSP & DIY Hardware (DIY Midi Board, Arduino, Misc.
-Sensors, OSC, Etc.)
+# music-tech-programming project 1 with Ableton Live